jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 EtherCAT devices must be transitioned through various operational states before they can operate with cyclic application data.
 EtherCrab leverages Rust's strong type system to only allow method calls that are valid for the current state of a group.
-For example, the `tx_rx` method to transfer the group's PDI is only callable in `SAFE-OP` or `OP` as this functionality is invalid in any other state.
+For example, the `tx_rx` method which transfers the group's PDI is only callable in `SAFE-OP` or `OP` as this functionality is invalid in any other state.
 This makes the API simpler to use, and removes most of the footguns I found when trying out SOEM.

 <!-- 1.
 Devices are in groups - you can have one by default or multiple
 1. groups need the client